ferrerallan/smartsoccer/README.md

 # smartsoccer
 Project for predicting the outcome of soccer matches

-# Para utilizar:
+# To use:
 -Import the jupyter file(I recommend google colab) -Use the datasets that are in the repository to train the algorithms

-# Exemplo de uso:
+# Example of use:
-modelo = modeloGaussianNB
+model = modelGaussianNB

 timeHome='Girona'
 timeAway='Barcelona'

-chutesAGolHome=5
+kicksAGolHome=5
-chutesAGolAway=10
+kicksAGolAway=10

-golsHome=0
+goalsHome=0
-golsAway=0
+goalsAway=0

-jogoAtual = [[golsHome,\
+CurrentGame = [[golsHome,\
-              golsAway,\
+               goalsAway,\
-              chutesAGolHome,\
+               kicksAGolHome,\
-              chutesAGolAway,\
+               kicksAGolAway,\
                GetGrandezaCluster(timeHome),\
                GetGrandezaCluster(timeAway)]]
-previsoes = modelo.predict(jogoAtual)
+predictions = model.predict(currentgame)

 Result = 'DRAW'